✔ Expert-reviewed for accuracy and completeness. Learn more

 For example, if you only have one faucet demanding hot water, then the burner will reduce its output to save energy.
 The burner output will only increase as your hot water needs go up, so the unit will save energy and money.

 A digital display on the water heater might not be as fancy as Wi-Fi compatibility, but it still makes operating and monitoring your water heater convenient.
+A remote digital display connected by wire may be available.

 Depending on how high-tech the display is, it might let you: